jsdelivrbot/nu-ashworld/README.md

 A game attempting to be like the old [Ashworld](http://web.archive.org/web/20090312000154/http://ashworld.webd.pl:80/index.php?strona=7) game.
 Definitely not there yet :)

 It is still very much in flux and less-than-alpha quality.
 Expect whatever progress you do in the game to get lost regularly.
-There is some basic persistence baked in, but until the game goes to some kind of alpha or beta, I don't worry too much about it.
+There is some basic persistence baked in, but until the game goes to some kind of alpha or beta, I don't worry about dropping the whole database too much.

 ## Next steps:

 > Roughly in the order of "I'd like to do this the most", `DESC`.

-- [ ] Stat system to influence the fight
+- [ ] SPECIAL stat system influences the fight
 - [ ] Action points, capped, once per ... what, an hour?
 (ENV flag to make it go faster for debug/testing purposes?)
 - [ ] Timestamps in the messages
 - [ ] Visibility of some "next tick in/at ..." information